emilianavt/VSeeFaceManual/README.md

 #### <a name="gpuscheduling"></a>Can disabling hardware-accelerated GPU scheduling help fix performance issues?

-In at least one case, the following setting has apparently fixed this: Windows => Graphics Settings => Change default graphics settings => Disable "Hardware-accelerated GPU scheduling".
+Usually it is better left on!
+But in at least one case, the following setting has apparently fixed this: Windows => Graphics Settings => Change default graphics settings => Disable "Hardware-accelerated GPU scheduling".
 In another case, setting VSeeFace to realtime priority seems to have helped.
 However, it has also reported that turning it on helps.
 Please see [here](/#lag) for more information.

 #### <a name="upload"></a>I uploaded my model to VSeeFace and deleted the file, now it's gone?